MiriamCristinaZ/Code-Quiz/README.md

 - Option to save initials and score.
 - Highscores page to view saved scores.

+## Deployment

+The deployed application is available at the following URL: <>

 ## Getting Started

 1. Clone the repository: